Create a Link-Tree with Roq (45min)

 • templates/ doesn't exist yet, but this is where you'll create your own layouts, partials, and tags to override or extend the theme.

-2. Set up Tailwind and base styles
+2. Set up Tailwind and component styles

 @import "tailwindcss";

-html {
+.lt-page {

 }

-body {
+.lt-page-relative {

 }